-The peer group is comprised of the following companies: PerkinElmer, Inc. (NYSE Symbol: PKI), which was previously known as "EG&G"; and InVision Technologies, Inc. (Nasdaq Symbol: INVN).
+The peer group is comprised of the following companies: PerkinElmer, Inc. (NYSE Symbol: PKI), which was previously known as "EG&G" (whose security detection group was sold to L-3 Communications in June 2002); and InVision Technologies, Inc. (Nasdaq Symbol: INVN).
 The Company previously included Optek Technology, Inc. (Nasdaq Symbol: OPTT), Vivid Technologies, Inc. (Nasdaq Symbol: VVID) and Barringer Technologies, Inc. (Nasdaq Symbol: BARR) in its peer group.
 However, Optek Technology, Inc. has been acquired by a wholly-owned subsidiary of the Dyson-Kissner-Moran Corporation, Vivid Technologies, Inc. been acquired by PerkinElmer, Inc., and Barringer Technologies, Inc. has been acquired by Smith Industries and thus they are no longer included in the peer group.